mia-care/documentation/docs/p4samd/handbook/system_overview.md

 - **Vulnerability Report**: Provides a summary and details of detected vulnerabilities for the specific system version.
 - **Software architecture Design**: Provides the software items high level design as an image.

-The following reports are provided as the `Default templates`:
+The following reports are provided as startup package of customizable templates:
 - **Release Note**: Summarizes the key updates, features, and resolved issues in the system version.
 - **Acceptance Test Report**: Documents the results of acceptance testing to verify that the system meets specified requirements.
 - **Verbale collaudo**: Provides the official test acceptance record (Italian compliance document).